NUI Matric ends after 82 years.

 The Matric ended in 1992 after 82 years.
 From then on university applicants have been judged by their Leaving Certificate results alone.

-Tom Kelly reports for RTÉ News on 26 January 1990.
+An RTÉ News report broadcast on 26 January 1990.
+The reporter is Tom Kelly.